dhaiducek/rhacmstackem/README.md

 ## About RBAC users

-By default, RBAC users are instantiated on the cluster with a random password posted to Slack.
-Namespaces `e2e-rbac-test-1` and `e2e-rbac-test-2` are also created for the namespaced users to access.
+By default, RBAC users are instantiated on the cluster with a random password posted to Slack (This can be disabled by adding `RBAC_SETUP="false"` to the deployment).
+With this, the namespaces `e2e-rbac-test-1` and `e2e-rbac-test-2` are also created for the namespaced users to access.

 | USER | ACCESS | ROLE |
 | --- | --- | --- |